The Law Against Lovers

-(Female performers were still a recent innovation at that time, having first appeared on the English stage only since December 1660.
-The "little girl" was the popular Moll Davis, then about fourteen years old; she danced a sarabande while playing castanets.)
+Female performers were still a recent innovation at that time, having first appeared on the English stage only in December 1660.
+The "little girl" was the popular Moll Davis, then about fourteen years old; she danced a sarabande while playing castanets.

-Oddly, Davenant was able to represent The Law Against Lovers as his own work; he apparently had jumbled up Shakespeare so successfully that his audience did not recognize what they were seeing and hearing.
-Both Pepys and John Evelyn were in the house on the same night, and both recorded their impressions of the show — but neither mentions Shakespeare in his remarks.
+Davenant was able to represent The Law Against Lovers as his own work; he apparently had jumbled up Shakespeare so successfully that his audience did not recognise what they were seeing and hearing.
+Both Pepys and John Evelyn were in the house on the same night, and both recorded their impressions of the show, but neither mentions Shakespeare in his remarks.
 And neither did other viewers.
 Davenant's adaptation was published in 1673.

-As extreme as it may sound to a modern sensibility, Davenant's version was not the last word on adapting Measure for Measure.
+Davenant's version was not the last word on adapting Measure for Measure.
 In 1699, Charles Gildon produced a re-adaptation of Davenant's adaptation: Measure for Measure, or Beauty the Best Advocate.
 (Davenant took from Shakespeare without acknowledgement; Gildon did the same to Davenant.)
 Rather than conceal the Shakespearean source, Gildon advertised it, going so far as to have the ghost of Shakespeare speak the play's epilogue.
 Gildon simplified the whole (Beatrice and Benedick were omitted), but added a masque about Dido and Aeneas and the music of the lately-deceased Henry Purcell.
 Gildon's version was also staged at Lincoln's Inn Fields; Thomas Betterton played Angelo, and Anne Bracegirdle was Isabella.

 Neither Davenant's nor Gildon's adaptation was a great success with its audience, and neither was revived after its initial production.